baaron4/GW2-Elite-Insights-Parser/README.md

 ![how to](https://user-images.githubusercontent.com/30677999/40148954-6ec9215a-5936-11e8-94ad-d2520e7c4539.PNG)

-If you would like to have your logs parsed without the GUI pass the file location of each evtc file as a string.
+If you want your logs parsed without the GUI, pass the file location of each EVTC file as a string.

 Settings can be configured using .conf files (see Settings/sample.conf for an example).
 You can then use it with -c: